Neutaro/Neutaro/statesync.md

 ### 11.4b Restarted, `active`, but RPC silent for a very long time — it is NOT hung

-On a node with large databases (an archive, or any box with hundreds of GB in `data/`), a restart can take **15–60+ minutes** before `:26657` answers, with almost nothing in the log.
-Measured on `Neutaro-1`: a pruned 9 G node answers in seconds; a 1.9 T archive took **44 minutes**.
+Startup time scales with the size of `data/`.
+A freshly state-synced node (a few GB) answers on `:26657` within seconds; a node carrying **hundreds of GB or more can take 15–60+ minutes** before RPC responds, with almost nothing in the log while it opens its databases.

+This matters most to exactly the reader of this guide: the node whose disk filled up — the reason you are here — is by definition a big one, and after a restart it *looks* hung.
+It is not.
-It *looks* hung.
-It is opening its databases. **Do not restart it again "to unstick it"** — that puts you back at minute zero.
+**Do not restart it again "to unstick it"** — that puts you back at minute zero, and do **not** reach for `unsafe-reset-all` out of impatience (§10.2).
 Wait longer than feels reasonable, then wait more.
 The only real red flags are the process exiting (`systemctl is-active` ≠ active) or a `panic` in the log.

 ### 11.5 Service will not start